htswe/htswe.github.io/_posts/2024-06-30-notes-team-of-teams.md

 > The gardener (pg 226)

 ---
-> For the same reasons, the O&I was never canceled and attandance was mandatory.
+> For the same reasons, the O&I was never canceled and attendance was mandatory.
 I felt that if the O&I was seen as an occasional event not always attended by key leaders, it would unravel.
 >
 > I wanted the O&I to be a balance of reporting key information and active interaction.
 That didn't come naturally, particularly across a digital medium.
 The participants came from different organizational cultures, were thousands of miles apart, and had never met in person.
 Getting candor under those conditions was not easy, but we made it work.
 When necessary, I would pre-plan questions or comments and plant them with trusted partners to help demonstrate to everyone what I wanted the O&I to be.
 >
 > The gardener (pg 227)

 ---
 > When their turns came and their faces suddenly filled the screen I made it a point to greet them by their first name, which often caused them to smile in evident surprise.
 They were eight levels down the chain of command and many miles away -- how did the commanding general know their names?
-Simple: I had my team prepare a "cheat sheet" of the day's planned briefers so I could make one small gesture to put them at ease.
+Simple: I had my team prepare a "cheat sheet" of the day's planned briefer so I could make one small gesture to put them at ease.
 >
 > At the conclusion, I'd ask a question.
 The answer might not be deeply important, and often I knew it beforehand, but I wanted to show that I had listened and that their work mattered.
 >
 > For a young member, even if the brief had been terrible, I would compliment the report.
 Others would later offer them advice on how to improve -- but it didn't need to come from me in front of thousands of people.
-When we did it right, the people left the O&I more confident about, commited to, and personally invested in our effort.
+When we did it right, the people left the O&I more confident about, committed to, and personally invested in our effort.
 >
 > The gardener (pg 228)

 ---
 > I adapted a practice I called "thinking out loud", in which I would summarize what I'd heard, describe how I processed the information and outline my first thoughts on what we should consider doing about it.
 After I did that, in a pointed effort to reinforce empowered execution, I would often ask the subordinate to consider what action might be appropriate and tell me what he or she planned to do.
 >
 > Thinking out loud can be a frightening prospect for a senior leader.
-Ignorance on a subject is quickly obvious, and efforts to fake expertise are embarassingly ineffective.
+Ignorance on a subject is quickly obvious, and efforts to fake expertise are embarrassingly ineffective.
 I found, however, that asking seemingly stupid questions or admitting openly "I don't know" was accepted, even appreciated.
 >
 > The gardener (pg 229)

 ### Conclusion

-Leading a team of teams is a formiddable task.
-The heroic "hands-on" leader who relies on personal competence and will power will be overwhelmed by accelarating speed, swelling complexity and interdependence.
+Leading a team of teams is a formidable task.
+The heroic "hands-on" leader who relies on personal competence and will power will be overwhelmed by accelerating speed, swelling complexity and interdependence.
 We must learn to lead differently.

-Creating and leading a truly adapative organization requires building, leading and maintaining a culture that is flexible but also durable.
+Creating and leading a truly adaptive organization requires building, leading and maintaining a culture that is flexible but also durable.

 The primary responsibility of the new leader is to maintain a holistic, big picture view, avoiding a reductionist approach, no matter how tempting micromanaging may be.